-Problems aren't inherently negative.
+Neal Pollard Problems aren't inherently negative.
 Will you remember that?
 The middle-aged man with the persistent pain goes to the doctor, who discovers the malignant mass and gets him to the surgeon.
 The man's life is saved by pain.
-The teenage Christian girl who endures the hurt of breaking up with the boy who is ungodly but who she loves feels pain.
-Eventually, though, as she raises her four children and enjoys marriage with a strong Christian man, she thanks God for that former pain.
-Illustrations of this point are endless.
+The teenage Christian girl who endures the hurt of breaking up with the boy who is … Continue reading P.A.I.N.